Fernando-A-Rocha/mta-nandocrypt/README.md

 ### Cons

 1. Decrypting files clientside likely impacts script performance a bit, but it's the price to pay.
+However, Aes128 is the fastest encryption method available natively in MTA, so you should get very satisfying results.

 ## Setup